MicrosoftDocs/VBA-Docs/api/Access.Form.Cycle.md

 # Form.Cycle property (Access)

-You can use the **Cycle** property to specify what happens when you press the Tab key and the focus is in the last control on a bound form.
+Use the **Cycle** property to specify what happens when you press the Tab key and the focus is in the last control on a bound form.
 Read/write **Byte**.

 ## Syntax